OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Medusa.md

 - **Disguise:** Use hooded cloaks to lure victims close before revealing their true form.
 - **Petrification:** Anyone who looks at an undisguised medusa will be turned to stone (**save versus petrify**).
 - **Averting eyes:** -4 penalty to-hit; the medusa gains a +2 bonus to attack.
 - **Mirrors:** The reflection of a medusa is harmless.
-If a medusa sees her own reflection, she must save or be petrified.
+If a medusa sees her reflection, she must save or be petrified.
 - **Poison:** The snakes’ bites are venomous: **save versus poison** or die in 1 turn.
 - **Magic resistance:** +2 bonus to saves versus spells.